Stoneman's 1865 raid: Raid

 The federal forces burned the Confederate prison in Salisbury (depicted).

-On April 12, 1865, they entered Salisbury, a major railroad hub, military depot, and home to Salisbury Prison, the only Confederate prison in the state for captured Union troops.
+On April 12, 1865, Stoneman's forces entered Salisbury, a major railroad hub, military depot, and home to Salisbury Prison, the only Confederate prison in the state for captured Union troops.
 Originally built with a capacity for 2,000 prisoners, the prison eventually held 10,000, with resulting problems of malnutrition and disease.
 The Confederates evacuated the prison before Union troops arrived, but the latter set fire to the entire structure.
 The resulting conflagration could be seen for miles.
 A detachment of 1,000 troops under Colonel John K. Miller then proceeded towards the Yadkin River on the Rowan-Davidson County line in attempt to destroy the railway trestle there.
 The rail line was protected by 1,000–1,600 Confederate troops stationed in Fort York atop a bluff on the opposite side of the river.
 Stoneman dispatched artillery to Miller's troops but they were unable to cross the river and after 5.5 hours they withdrew towards Salisbury, dismantling the railway track on the Rowan side of the river but failing to destroy the bridge.

-The Union troops traveled west in North Carolina, destroying military supplies in Statesville, Lincolnton, Taylorsville, and Asheville, before re-entering Tennessee on April 26, 1865.
+Stoneman's forces began withdrawing towards Tennessee on April 13.
+The Union troops traveled west in North Carolina, destroying military supplies in Statesville, Lincolnton, Taylorsville, and Asheville.
+They destroyed a large bridge of the Charlotte and South Carolina Railroad over the Catawba River.
+The raiders re-entered Tennessee on April 26, 1865.
 Hundreds of freed slaves accompanied them as they left Asheville.

 This was the same day that Confederate General Joseph E. Johnston surrendered to General Sherman at Bennett Place, in Durham, North Carolina.
 It was the largest surrender of Confederate soldiers and it ended the war.
 Stoneman's 1865 raid covered over 600 miles in total length through three states.
+Sherman dispatched orders to Stoneman on April 18 to join him in Raleigh but, as he was already moving towards Tennessee, he never received the instruction.

 Legacy

+Several historians have argued that Stoneman's sabotage, particularly at Salisbury, served no strategic purpose to the federal war effort in light of the concurrent collapse of the Confederacy.
+Historian Allen W. Trelease later wrote of this viewpoint that it "could not have been as clear at the time.
+The Confederates still had the capacity to fight if not to win, and their readiness to do so was still an open question."

 The state of North Carolina later erected historical markers in each community where Stoneman's cavalry camped or fought during the raid, including west of Lewisville, in Blowing Rock, and in Dobson.